juancarlosjr97/react-firebase-playground/README.md

 ##### Install Firebase CLI

 Select the checkbox for "Also show me the steps to add the Firebase JavaScript SDK to my web app".
 Go to your Visual Studio terminal.
-If your app is still running, click on the three dots an d select "Clear terminal" or type CTRL + z to stop it.
+If your app is still running, click on the three dots and select "Clear terminal" to stop it.
 Then run the command: `npm install -g firebase-tools`

 ##### Initialize your project